techservicesillinois/aws-enterprise-vpc/README.md

 There is no one-size-fits-all blueprint for an entire VPC; while they all generally have the same building blocks, the details can vary widely depending on your individual needs.
 To that end, this repository provides:

-  1. several reusable Terraform modules (under `modules/`) to construct the various individual components that make up an Enterprise VPC, abstracting away internal details where possible
+  1. a collection of reusable Terraform modules (under `modules/`) to construct the various individual components that make up an Enterprise VPC, abstracting away internal details where possible

   2. a set of example IaC environments for shared networking resources (`global/` and `vpc/`) which combine those modules and a few primitives together into a fully-functional Enterprise VPC